 One symbol he uses repeatedly is an outstretched holding a sign saying ‘I’m ok’.
 The phrase has personal meaning but the image has it’s genesis in his own imagining of himself standing submerged in the sea off the West Pier in Brighton.
 There he describes a vision of himself holding aloft the sign.
 ‘I’m ok’ it says whilst all around the sea swirls.
 There are of course obvious connotations to mental health with that image.
 “It’s saying that we can present one thing when really it’s obvious that your not ok so maybe we should delve deeper or maybe open up and express more”.

 Euan’s work on the whole though is bright and fun.
 “It’s like an art hug of colour” he says.
 “I just want it to turn up the volume of life just a tiny bit”.
 He also doesn’t want people to think too deeply about the pieces.
 Fundamentally this is about brightening up a space or making someones day just a little happier.

-‘Joy Ride’ the exhibition from Euan Roberts is showing at the Waluso Gallery in Hoxton from 4 October 2019 to 17 October 2019.
-The interview was recorded on 3 October 2019 as part of the Art Related Noise podcast series with Art Republic.
+‘Joy Ride’ the exhibition from artist Euan Roberts is showing at the Waluso Gallery in Hoxton from 4 October 2019 to 17 October 2019.
+The interview was recorded on 3 October 2019 as part of the Art Related Noise podcast series with Enter Gallery.